Kong/docs.konghq.com/app/enterprise/0.35-x/admin-api/vitals/index.md

 These metrics are referenced in the Vitals API with the following labels: `latency_proxy_request_min_ms`, `latency_proxy_request_max_ms`, `latency_proxy_request_avg_ms`

-Latency is not reported when a request is a prematurely ended by Kong (e.g., bad auth, rate limited, etc.)—note that this differs from the “Total Requests” metric that does count such requests.
+Latency is not reported when a request is prematurely ended by Kong (e.g., bad auth, rate limited, etc.)—note that this differs from the “Total Requests” metric that does count such requests.

 ##### Upstream Latency

-The Upsteam Latency metrics are the min, max, and average values for the time elapsed, in milliseconds, between Kong sending requests upstream and Kong receiving the first bytes of responses from upstream.
+The Upstream Latency metrics are the min, max, and average values for the time elapsed, in milliseconds, between Kong sending requests upstream and Kong receiving the first bytes of responses from upstream.

 These metrics are referenced in the Vitals API with the following labels: `latency_upstream_min_ms`, `latency_upstream_max_ms`, `latency_upstream_avg_ms`